Dual Diagnosis Treatment Princeton, IL

 • Accepts Medicare

-• Regular outpatient treatment, outpatient rehabilitation and outpatient detoxification
+• Regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient detoxification

-Great Heights Otp Ottawa is a dual diagnosis treatment center in Ottawa, IL that provides treatment for alcohol or drug addiction and mental health disorders that include depression as well as bulimia.
+Great Heights Family Medicine Ltd is a dual-diagnosis treatment center in Ottawa, Illinois that offers treatment services for substance abuse and mental health disorders that include panic disorder as well as bulimia.

 Address: 315 East McKinley Road, Ottawa, IL 61350 in La Salle County